Yes, you need insurance with a learner’s permit. But it might come included with a parent or other household member’s existing policy.

 Generally, the requirement insurers have when determining whether to insure a driver with a permit is that they live at home.
 If they do not live at home, they will not likely have coverage from their parent’s policy.

 If you get a learner’s permit and live alone the safest bet is to reach out to carriers to see how they handle it.
 Each is different.
 If your parents have insurance you may be able to be placed on theirs.
 A few points to know if you do live alone with a learners permit:

-- You might need to the policy started by someone who has a license already
+- You might need to have the policy started by someone who has a license already.

 Living With Spouse or Significant Other